algosup/2024-2025-project-4-web-fpga-team-8/documents/functional/functionalSpecification.md

 - **Accessibility**: Functions that work across different devices and for users with varying technical backgrounds

-#### Deliverables
+#### 1.2.6.
+Deliverables

 | Deliverable               | Purpose                                                                                                                                         |
 | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |
 | Functional Specifications | Detailed documentation of the features used and their non-technical aspects.                                                                    |
-| Technical Specifications  | Detailed documentation on the technical implementation of software
+| Technical Specifications  | Detailed documentation on the technical implementation of software.
 | Source Code           | The complete software implementation, including frontend, backend, and FPGA-related logic, with inline documentation.|
 | Test Plan & Test Cases    | A structured set of test scenarios ensuring the accuracy, functionality, and efficiency of the FPGA simulator, covering frontend interactions, backend processing, and signal propagation validation. |
 | User Manual               | End-user documentation covering installation, configuration, usage, troubleshooting, and maintenance.                                                                                                    |